• Skip to primary navigation

 How should I store the brownies?

-• For pure chocolate indulgence, try my Chocolate Ganache Mini Tarts (Dairy and Gluten Free)
+• Chocolate Ganache Mini Tarts (Dairy and Gluten-Free) – Perfect for chocolate lovers

 A mini heart brownies on a plate and decorated with melted white chocolate and pink, red and white sprinkles.